anaef/nginx-lws/doc/RequestProcessing.md

 The pre, main, and post Lua chunks are run sequentially for each request.
 The optional pre and post chunks provide the opportunity to perform common tasks for the main chunks at the location.

-The pre, main, and post Lua chunks run with a request environment that indexes the global environment for keys that are not present.
+The pre, main, and post Lua chunks run with a *request* environment that indexes the global environment for keys that are not present.
+When a request completes, the request environment is removed.

 ## Request Environment

-The request environment provides the values `request` and `response`.
+The request environment initially provides the values `request` and `response`.
 These table values manage information pertinent to the HTTP request.